 Most people select a dog by going to a store, the pound, or a private breeder and finding the one that appeals to them on a visual and emotional level.
-Sure you might find this breed or that one cute, or you may prefer large dogs to small ones (or vice versa).
+You might find this breed or that one cute, or you may prefer large dogs to small ones (or vice versa).
 Perhaps you’re shying away from certain breeds because of known issues like barking, joint problems, and so on.
 But when it comes to selecting a pet that will be your live-in companion for the next decade or more, you need to treat it like the relationship it is and base your choice on the personality of the dog and how well it blends with yours.
 Here are just a few questions to ask yourself that should help to narrow down the possibilities.

 1. Are you active?
 Dogs large and small need to be exercised, so if you’re not keen on the idea of walking, jogging, or throwing a ball, and you don’t particularly enjoy spending time outdoors, perhaps what you really want is a cat.
 Dog ownership will require some amount of physical activity in order to keep your pet healthy and happy, so being active is a definite plus, unless you want to give a home to an older or disabled pet.